Fear: Why are you making yourself small?

 Fear is a shield that blocks us from being awake, deliberate, and able to deal with life.

 And you may say, well, fear is something we should act on.
 And you would be right.
-But when it has reached your very core, it can disable you.
+But when there is no threat and it has reached your very core, it can block you.
 Did you know that fear is separate from you?
 You are not fear, and it is not you.
 You can acknowledge it and decide what action is to be taken.

 Toxic people know you are scared, they know you are attached to it.
 You are ripe with fear.
 They witness that you have no self-witness.